2017331080/WPPoolTest/README.md

 3. The chrome-driver location for me is `/usr/local/bin/chromedriver`.
 You should set yours.
 4. None should share login credentials.
 I used a `.env` file to keep the credentials within my local machine.
 Git doesn't push .env file to github respositories.
 You should have your `.env` file.
 Intructions are given in the `.env.example` file.

-Follow these steps to run:
+Follow these steps to run the project:
 1. Copy and paste this command from terminal: `git clone https://github.com/2017331080/wppoolTest.git`
 2. Open the project with Eclipse.
 3. Go to `AutomationTesting.java` file.